 Contributing subtitles for Plum Village

 Are you interested in contributing subtitles for Plum Village?
-Subtitles are shown for Plum Village videos in a number of places online including:
+Subtitles (also known as captions) are shown for Plum Village videos in a number of places online including:

 You can volunteer to add subtitles to our videos, to make it easier for speakers of many languages to understand the teachings of Plum Village.